 Registered permanent residency posed a problem for those immigrants who were not registered, but had a long-time factual residence in Slovenia.
 They could not apply for Slovenian citizenship since they were not legally considered residents.

 The problem of permanent residency also arose for those who were registered, but did not apply for or did not acquire Slovenian citizenship.
 Becoming aliens, they had to apply for residency status irrespective of how long they had been resident.

 The Aliens Act did not contain any special provisions for this group of people.
-It only provided that with respect to the said persons provisions of the Law should start to apply two months after the expiry of the time within which they could apply for Slovenian citizenship or on the date when a final decision on citizenship was issued.
+It only provided that with respect to the said persons provisions of the Law should start to apply two months after the expiry of the time within which they could apply for Slovenian citizenship or on the date of issuance of a final decision on citizenship.
 On 26 February 1992, when the Aliens Act started to apply to these persons, administrative authorities transferred those who did not apply for residency status from the permanent population register to the record of foreigners, without any decision or notification addressed to those concerned to inform them of their new legal position.
 This secret 'erasure' became known to the public only much later and the exact numbers of these affected remain unknown.
-The state admitted that 18,305 persons had been deprived of their legal residence.
-In spite of several appeals by the Ombudsman for human rights, non-governmental organisations and some individuals, it was only in 1999 that the Constitutional Court found that the Aliens Act had failed to regulate the transition of the legal status of this group of people to the status of foreigners.
+The state admitted that 18,305 persons (almost one percent of the population) had been deprived of their legal residence.
+Later this number was corrected to 25,671 persons.
+In spite of several appeals by the ombudsman for human rights, non-governmental organisations and some individuals, it was only in 1999 that the Constitutional Court found that the Aliens Act had failed to regulate the transition of the legal status of this group of people to the status of foreigners.
 The Constitutional Court decided that the error should be corrected by the legislator within six months which resulted in the Settling of the Status of Citizens of Other SFRY Successor States in the Republic of Slovenia Act.
-However, in 2003, the Constitutional Court also found this regulation unconstitutional and ordered the Ministry of the Interior to immediately issue decisions to return retrospectively the status of permanent residence to those who had already had their status changed.
-Moreover, it asked the legislature to pass a new law within six months, clarifying the criteria for those who, in the period between 1992 and 2003, left Slovenia for shorter or longer periods.
-The polarisation of the political scene as well as public opinion led to various interpretations of the Constitutional Court decision.
-This resulted in a number of initiatives for referenda, supported by right-wing parties, as well as in the preparation of two separate acts.
-After the adoption of
+On this basis approximately 12,000 persons received the status of permanent resident.
+However, this act could not bring justice to the erased since it did not recognise the erasure as such.
+Therefore, in 2003, the Constitutional Court also

-&lt;sup>18 That immigrants from other republics did not register their permanent residence was partly due to the fact that they did not know of this possibility or simply did not care; partly it can be attributed to the concept of migration registration and registration of permanent residency in the former state.
+&lt;sup>19 That immigrants from other republics did not register their permanent residence was partly because they did not know of this possibility or simply did not care; partly it can be attributed to the concept of migration registration and registration of permanent residency in the former state.
 Slovenia was the sole republic of the SFRY which registered in- and out-migration.
+Official Gazette of the Republic of Slovenia, 1/1991-I, 44/1997 and 50/1998 - Constitutional Court Decisions.

-&lt;sup>19 Official Gazette of the Republic of Slovenia, 1/1991-I, 44/1997 and 50/1998 - Constitutional Court Decisions.
+&lt;sup>20 Official Gazette of the Republic of Slovenia, 1/1991-I, 44/1997 and 50/1998 - Constitutional Court Decisions.
 Under the then valid Aliens Act they could obtain a one-year temporary residence permit and after three years of uninterrupted residence a permit for permanent residence.
 Later this condition was prolonged from three to eight years.
-Cf. the controversial 1993 Estonian law on aliens, which declared that anybody living in Estonia without Estonian citizenship, which had no legal status in Estonian law in 1992/1993, would have to apply for residency status.
-The Council of Europe experts criticised that the status of those already resident in Estonia was equated with that of non-citizens not currently resident there (see Day & Shaw 2003; Järve 2009)

-21 Only upon the request of applicants themselves did administrative authorities issue a certificate of removal from the register.
+Cf. the controversial 1993 Estonian law on aliens, which declared that anybody living in Estonia without Estonian citizenship, which had no legal status in Estonian law in 1992-1993, would have to apply for residency status.
+The Council of Europe experts criticised the fact that the status of those already resident in Estonia was equated with that of non-citizens not currently resident there (see Day & Shaw 2003; Järve 2009 ) Only upon the request of the applicants themselves did administrative authorities issue a certificate of removal from the register.